Germany's struggle to keep its middle class from shrinking | DW | 04.12.2021

 In Germany barriers to entering the middle class are higher than they were 30 years ago.
 The new SPD-led government has plans to change that.

-In post-war West Germany, a strong middle class has traditionally been seen as the anchor of democracy and the cornerstone of the welfare state that defines modern Germany.
+In post-war West Germany, a strong middle class was traditionally seen as the anchor of democracy and the cornerstone of the welfare state that defined modern Germany.

 But from the mid-nineties, the middle class began to shrink and has since not recovered, according to the latest study by the Bertelsmann foundation.
 The figures correspond to findings by the Organization for Economic Cooperation and Development (OECD) which shows that from 1995 until 2018 the percentage of Germans in the middle class fell from 70% to 64%.